codecademy-engineering/intermediate-go-training-2023/6_Interfaces/instructions.md

 # Your mission (should you choose to accept it)

-1. Refactor lookup logic from the GetByID handler into a reusable **private** method that takes an id (string) with return types of Squirrel pointer and error.
+1. Begin by extracting the lookup logic portion of the GetByID handler into a reusable **private** method that takes an id (string) with return types of Squirrel pointer and error.

 - If a matching Squirrel is found, return a pointer to that Squirrel and a nil error.
-- Otherwise return a nil Squirrel pointer and an error.
+- Otherwise return a nil Squirrel pointer and an error with the text "squirrel not found"

+The GetByID handler should check the error value returned by the extracted lookup logic and include it as the JSON message text on a 404 scenario.

-2. Create an alert package with a beacon interface.
+2. Create an alert package with a Beacon interface.
 This interface should have an "AlertAllAgents" method that accepts a pointer to a squirrel and has a return type of error.

-3. Write a mock implementation of the beacon interface within the same alert package.
-The AlertAllAgents method can always return a nil error, simulating a sucessful alert.
+3. Write a mock implementation of the Beacon interface within the same alert package.
+The AlertAllAgents method should always return a nil error, simulating a sucessful alert.

-4. Refactor the SquirrelHandler struct so that contains a field that is a beacon interface.
+4. Add a new beacon field of type Beacon interface to the SquirrelHandler struct.
 Change the factory func to take a beacon instance and attach it to the SquirrelHandler struct when initializing.

 5. In your main func, create an instance of the mock beacon, and pass it into the SquirrelHandler factory.

-6. Create an Alert handler method on the SquirrelHandler struct, for "/squirrel_alert/:id".
-This handler should use the same lookup method to find a squirrel for the provided id, and then call the "AlertAllAgents" method on the beacon interface with that squirrel pointer.
+6. Create an ThreatAlert handler method on the SquirrelHandler struct, for "/squirrels/:id/threat".
+This handler should use the same extracted lookup method used by the GetByID handler to find a squirrel for the provided id, and then call the "AlertAllAgents" method on the beacon interface with that squirrel pointer.

-7. Return the following http responses:
+This handler method should return the following http responses:

-- 404 and a "squirrel not found" message, if no squirrel is found matching the id
+- 404 and a the lookup logic error message, if no squirrel is found matching the id
-- 500 and an error message, if the beacon AlertAllAgents method returns an error
+- 500 with a message value of "beacon failure: <error text>" with string interpolation of the actual error if the beacon AlertAllAgents method returned one
-- 200 and a success messsage, if agents were successfully alerted.
+- 200 and a success messsage of "Alerted all agents that squirrel <id> is an imminent threat!" with string interpolation if agents were successfully alerted.